 There are many social and practical reasons for moving a toddler out of their cot—the arrival of a new baby, the onset of toilet training—but the key factor is safety.
 According to the Red Nose ‘Cot to Bed Safety’ advice, a toddler who is attempting to climb out of a cot (and looks like they might soon succeed) is no longer safe there.

 This usually happens between 2 years and 3.5 years of age but sometimes as early as 18 months.

 Moving a toddler from a cot to a bed

 3 reasons to move from a cot to a bed

-- Safety is yet another good reason for moving to a bed.
-When a child tries to climb out of the cot, you cannot leave him alone within the confines of a cot.
-It may not be the right age, but the alternative is better than an injury.
+- Safety is the main reason for moving to a bed.
+When a child tries to climb out of the cot, you cannot leave them alone within the confines of a cot.
+It may not be when you were expecting to make the transition, but the alternative is better than an injury.
 You want to ensure your child is in a safe and comfortable sleeping environment.

 - Lastly, toilet training is also a good time to transition to a bed, as you will want to enable your toddler to get to the toilet quickly and easily when necessary.